AEjonanonymous/Beyond-Haber-Bosch/README.md

 ## ⚖️ License
 The source code and resonant parameters are licensed under **CC BY-NC 4.0**.

-**Notice:** This license permits academic use and open verification but **strictly prohibits any commercial implementation** of the resonant dissociation methods, optimized physical ranges, or derived parameters—or any implementations substantially derived from this research—without a separate commercial license from the author.
+**Notice:** This license permits academic use and open verification but **strictly prohibits any commercial implementation** of the resonant dissociation methods, optimized physical ranges, or derived parameters—or any implementations substantially derived from this research—without a separate commercial license.

+**For commerical licensing inquiries please contact:**

+Licensing Agent - J.E.
+Randolph 📧 [700josh.r@gmail.com](mailto:700josh.r@gmail.com)

 ---
-*For industrial scaling inquiries or commercial licensing regarding the 70.7 THz protocol, please refer to the ORCID profile: [0009-0008-7345-1407](https://orcid.org/0009-0008-7345-1407).*
+*Copyright © 2026 Jonathan Alan Reed.